Opera (web browser): History

 On 24 June 2021, Opera 77, codenamed Opera R5, was released.
 As one of the larger updates to the browser, it added more music streaming services in the sidebar, integrating native support for Apple Music, Spotify, YouTube Music, Tidal, SoundCloud, and Gaana.
 The "Pinboards" feature was also added, letting users create a shareable collection of websites, images, links, and notes in a visual form.
 A video popout feature was also added for video conferencing, which happens automatically when switching tabs, popping out of the window when navigating away and popping back in when navigating back.
 Later, in Opera 83 released on 19 January 2022, this feature would be implemented for all video players, not just video conferencing platforms.

+In April 2022, Opera launched VPN Pro, a paid, device-wide VPN service, initially as a beta for Android.
+Unlike Opera's free browser VPN, VPN Pro protects traffic from applications across the device and was later expanded to Windows and macOS.

 On 31 Jan 2023, Opera announced that given the discontinuation of support for Windows 7 and 8.1 by Microsoft, Chromium based browsers are also ending support, so Opera will no longer get updates on those versions, but older versions will continue to function on those versions of Windows.

 On 22 March 2023, Opera and Opera GX incorporated features with AI-powered tools.
 These features include AI Prompts that are suggested to the user, and sidebar access to ChatGPT and ChatSonic.
 The prompts show up on sites that contain content like articles, offering to shorten the text or summarize them.

 On 20 June 2023, Opera launched Opera 100, codenamed Opera One, a version of the browser built from the ground up around AI which was unveiled on 25 April 2023.
 This browser includes a native AI called Aria, a GPT-based AI engine that was developed collaboratively with OpenAI that sifts through web information, generates text and code, and more.
 Tab islands were also introduced, allowing browser tabs to be grouped together, bookmarked, collapsed, and more.
-Major UI changes were made, and a Multithreaded Compositor was introduced, allowing the browser to function and render in animations much smoother than it was previously capable.
-In February 2025, the platform launched preview of its Browser Operator, an AI assistant that handles browsing tasks for users.
+Major UI changes were made, and a Multithreaded Compositor was introduced, allowing the browser to function and render animations much more smoothly than it was previously capable.
+In February 2025, the platform launched a preview of its Browser Operator, an AI assistant that handles browsing tasks for users.
 In May 2025, Opera Neon is introduced, which is an AI browser designed to understand user's intent, assist with tasks, and take actions.